CKraft11/SolidVentor/README.md

 ## Installation

 1. Close all running SolidWorks instances
-2. Download and double click the file and follow the prompts.
+2. Download and double click the ```solidventor.sldreg``` file and follow the prompts.
 If that doesn't work open SolidWorks and go to ```Tools - Save/Restore Settings``` and restore the file from there
 3. Enjoy!

 ## Screenshots